Kapitolos/SkinCareLineCostCalc/README.md

-Python inventory system for my fiance's skincare line.
+Python inventory system for a local skincare line.
 Utilizing a browser based UI encorporating local storage to send and recieve from a flask based server and inventory.